momustafam/Case-Study-Projects/Data-Science/README.md

 - <strong> IBM Data Analyst </strong>: I applied various Data Analytics skills and techniques that I have learned as part of the previous courses in the IBM Data Analyst Professional Certificate.
 In this project, I assumed that I am an Associate Data Analyst who has recently joined the organization and was presented with a business challenge that requires data analysis to be performed on real-world datasets.

 - <strong> TikTok (case study) </strong>: Work with the TikTok data team for developing a machine learning model for classifying claims made in videos submitted to the platform.

-- <strong> Waze (case study) </strong>: Work with the Waze data team to develop a machine learning model to predict user churn.
-Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.
-This project focuses on monthly user churn.
-An accurate model will help prevent churn, improve user retention, and grow Waze’s business.